If you searched “indica” in Google just a handful of years ago you may have been asked alongside your results, “Did you mean indigo?”

 Scientists now believe it may be the terpenoids (or terpenes) that give each species their distinct high, as well as their aroma and flavor profile.
 And it’s this difference in effect that has stuck in the minds of cannabis consumers.

 The Mind & Body Effects of Sativas & Indicas

 “Sativa Arriba!”
 If you are looking for a strain you can smoke during the day while maintaining your energy and productivity, you’re most likely going to end up smoking a Sativa.
 The uplifting and often energetic effect can reduce stress and increase feelings of well-being without leaving you tired or couch-locked.

 A sativa joint before a beautiful evening hike or a hit of Lemon Diesel CO2 from your vape pen before a workout can help you take the edge off without slowing you down.

 Shop our selection of sativa flower and concentrates.

 “Indica in-da-couch!”
-Indicas, on the other hand, are felt in the body and generally recommended for evening use.
-If you want something that will slow you down and/or glue you to your couch or bed, find a strong indica like Infused Deathstar.
-Taking a large hit or dose can leave you feeling heavy or “melted” to your chair, making indicas the preferred marijuana of Netflix marathoners and nighttime smokers.
+Indicas, on the other hand, are typically felt more in the body and generally recommended for evening use.
+If you want something that will slow you down and/or glue you to your couch or bed, find a strong indica with a deep body high.
+A large hit or dose can leave you feeling heavy and “melted” to your chair, making indicas the preferred marijuana of Netflix marathoners and nighttime smokers.

 Hybrids are strains bred to include some of the benefits from both sativas and indicas.
 Their effects may lean more heavily in one direction or the other.
 Your budtender will be able to inform you if a hybrid is sativa or indica-dominant and what kind of high you can expect.

-While we carry a variety of marijuana edibles and infused products, inventory and stock levels fluctuate from week to week and month to month.
-Check our menu and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.
+While we carry a variety of marijuana edibles and infused products, our inventory and stock levels fluctuate from week to week.
+Check our menu and follow us on Instagram and Twitter for an up-to-date list of edibles, concentrates and buds available now.